Micaela Vázquez

 Micaela Belén Vázquez (born November 24, 1986) is an Argentine actress and television presenter.

-She is the best known for her role of Pilar Dunoff in the series Rebelde Way, and also for the series Chiquititas and Floricienta, all of which were created and produced by Cris Morena.
+She is best known for her role of Pilar Dunoff in the series Rebelde Way, and for the series Chiquititas and Floricienta.

 Career

-Vázquez was only ten when she landed the role of Miki in television hit series for children and teenagers, Chiquititas, created by Cris Morena.
-Vázquez reprised her role on 2001 mini–series Chiquititas.
-However, her most famous role is Pilar Dunoff in another Cris Morena's production, Rebelde Way, co–starring Benjamin Rojas, Luisana Lopilato, Felipe Colombo and Camila Bordonaba.
-Vázques portrayed Pilar from 2002 to 2003, from the beginning until the very end.
+Vázquez was ten when she received the role of Miki in the television hit series for children and teenagers, Chiquititas.
+Vázquez reprised her role in the 2001 mini–series Chiquititas.
+Her most famous role is Pilar Dunoff in Rebelde Way, co-starring Benjamin Rojas, Luisana Lopilato, Felipe Colombo and Camila Bordonaba.
+Vázquez portrayed Pilar from 2002 to 2003.
 She was singing the back vocals at the two tours of Rebelde Way musical group, pop rock sensation Erreway, Erreway en Grand Rex and Nuestro Tiempo.
-Vázquez also appeared in Erreway's videos "Sweet Baby", "Resistiré", "Tiempo" and "Para Cosas Buenas".
+Vázquez further appeared in Erreway's videos "Sweet Baby", "Resistiré", "Tiempo" and "Para Cosas Buenas".

-In 2004, Vázquez appeared as Renata in television series Floricienta, one more hit of Cris Morena, co–starring Benjamin Rojas, Florencia Bertotti, Juan Gil Navarro and Isabel Macedo.
-In 2006, she appeared in film Crónica de una fuga.
-Vázquez also had guest appearances in hit television series such as Casados con Hijos (2005), Sos mi vida (2006), Chiquititas 2006 (2006) and Son de Fierro (2007).
+In 2004, Vázquez appeared as Renata in the television series Floricienta, co-starring Benjamin Rojas, Florencia Bertotti, Juan Gil Navarro and Isabel Macedo.
+In 2006, she appeared in the film Crónica de una fuga.
+Vázquez had guest appearances in television series such as Casados con Hijos (2005), Sos mi vida (2006), Chiquititas 2006 (2006) and Son de Fierro (2007).